netdata/netdata/docs/GettingStarted.md

 **Next**:

 -   Read more about the [standard Netdata dashboard](../web/gui/).
 -   Learn all the specifics of [using charts](../web/README.md#using-charts) or the differences between [charts, context, and families](../web/README.md#charts-contexts-families).

 ## Change how long Netdata stores metrics

 By default, Netdata stores 1 hour of historical metrics and uses about 25MB of RAM.

-If that's not enough for you, you're in luck—Netdata is quite flexible when it comes to long-term storage based on your system and your needs.
+If that's not enough for you, Netdata is quite adaptible when it comes to long-term storage based on your system and your needs.

-There's two ways to quickly increase the depth of historical metrics: by increasing the `history` value for the default database or switching to the DB engine.
+There's two ways to quickly increase the depth of historical metrics: by increasing the `history` value for the default database, or switching to the database engine.

-We have a tutorial for just that: [Changing how long Netdata stores metrics](tutorial/longer-metrics-storage.md).
+We have a tutorial that walks you through both options: [Changing how long Netdata stores metrics](tutorial/longer-metrics-storage.md).

 **Next**: